 Jesus College provides accommodation and meals at reasonable cost, and there are lots of ways in which students can obtain financial help at any stage of their course.

-The level of fees charged depends on the course a student is taking, and whether the student is:
+The level of fees charged depends on the course a student is taking, and the student’s fee status (either Home or Overseas from 2022/23).

 Please see the Student Funding page of the University website for information regarding fees for students starting undergraduate courses.
 If you are unsure of your fee status, you can read about the Classification of Students for Fees Purposes on the University website.